lyndongeo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 9; Program that prints all possible combinations of single-digit numbers Task 10; Program that prints all possible different combinations of two digits, the two digits must be different, printed in ascending order
-Task 11;program that prints all possible different combinations of three digits
+Task 11;program that prints all possible different combinations of three digits Task 12, program that prints all possible combinations of two two-digit numbers